Princess Zahra Aga Khan stresses importance of comprehensive Early Childhood Development in the prevention of chronic diseases

 She urged governments to take responsibility for mapping incidence and understanding the causes of chronic diseases, as well as in designing a health system to meet future requirements of a chronic disease-prone population.

-Discussions elaborated on a number of themes, such as the finding that 80 percent of all chronic diseases are preventable for as little as one dollar per person per year.
-Multi- and inter-sectoral approaches to the problems of chronic diseases was another theme, as were the need for international standard professional training and skill development and knowledge generation and the dissemination of research.
+Some of the learnings of the summit included the fact that 80% of all chronic diseases are preventable for as little as one dollar per person per year and that solutions to chronic diseases depended on multi and inter-sectoral approaches, focused on international standard professional training and skill development and knowledge generation and dissemination through research.

-The delegates resolved to implement the WHO Global Non Communicable Diseases (NCD) Action Plan.
-Consistent with Objective No. 5 of the Plan, they also resolved “to promote partnerships for the prevention and control of non communicable diseases” through the creation of a platform for a multi-sectoral alliance in Asia and Africa.
+The delegates resolved to implement the WHO Global Non Communicable Diseases (NCD) Action Plan and consistent with Objective No. 5 of the Plan, “to promote partnerships for the prevention and control of non communicable diseases” through the creation of a basis for a multi-sectoral alliance in Asia and Africa.

-They also agreed to share resources, expertise and experiences to promote an integrated and evidence-based approach to reducing the health and economic burdens of chronic diseases.
+They also agreed to accelerate progress of this alliance by sharing resources, expertise and experiences to promote an integrated and evidence-based approach to reducing the health and economic burdens of chronic diseases.

 For more information please contact: